remotion-dev/remotion/packages/docs/docs/lambda/setup.md

 }>
 <TabItem value="cli">

 Run the following command to deploy your Remotion project to an S3 bucket.
-Pass as the last argument the entry file of the project - this is the file where [`registerRoot()`](/docs/register-root) is called.
+Pass as the last argument the [entry point](/docs/terminology#entry-point) of the project.

 ```bash
 npx remotion lambda sites create src/index.ts --site-name=my-video
 ```

-A `serveUrl` will be printed pointing to the deployed project.
+A [`serveUrl`](/docs/terminology#serve-url) will be printed pointing to the deployed project.

 When you update your Remotion video in the future, redeploy your site.
 Pass the same [`--site-name`](/docs/lambda/cli/sites#--site-name) to overwrite the previous deploy.
 If you don't pass [`--site-name`](/docs/lambda/cli/sites#--site-name), a unique URL will be generated on every deploy.